 What about the global health record data bank (GloMM), started in 2021 that stores and shares all your mobile and other health data?

-Back in the present, we are currently speaking with Sanjiv Sam Gambhir, MD, Ph.D., who is working to interpret such a situation — or one somewhat like it-into reality.
+Back in the present, we heard from Sanjiv Sam Gambhir, MD, Ph.D., who is working to interpret such a situation — or one somewhat like it-into reality.
 Gambhir predicts a future where we nearly regularly monitor our health.

 The obtained diagnostic information data might be submitted to our health-care team or us right away if something is missing.
 Are we developing little aggressive tumors?
 Is a small tremor suggestive of the onset of neurodegenerative disease?